Buy Organic Hibiscus Tea Leaves

-Hibiscus tea is made from dried parts of the dried calyces of the plant.
-It may have sweet and tart flavors similar to cranberry juice and may be consumed hot or iced.
+Hibiscus may have benefits in reducing cholesterol levels, blood pressure, and aids the immune and digestive systems.
 This has been a longtime crowd favourite and it spends more time flying off the shelves then on them.

 Drinking Hibiscus Tea